YuhanLiin/micropb/tests/README.md

 - `encode-only`: Includes only encode logic, as well as disabling 64-bit ints.
 For testing encode-only and 32-bit only functionality.

 - `decode-only`: Includes only decode logic, as well as disabling 64-bit ints.
 For testing decode-only and 32-bit only functionality.

+- `proptest-proto`: Tests randomly-generated message structures and decoding of random bytes.